ezepizarro/icanhazdadjoke-challenge/README.md

 # I can haz dad joke - challenge
-An api to search and get random jokes
+An api to search and get random jokes.
-A web to display and search jokes
+A web to display and search jokes.

 ## Stack
 - .Net Core 2.2.